 Welcome to Norfolk Fire and Rescue Service's (NFRS) draft Integrated Risk Management Plan (IRMP) 2016-20 which sets out our proposed vision for the fire and rescue service to 2020 and how we will achieve this.
-Public safety needs in Norfolk are changing, and our role is becoming much more about preventing emergencies from occurring in the first place, through education, engagement with the public and collaboration with other services and the voluntary sector.
-Those emergency calls we do receive are now more likely to be to road accidents and other rescues, rather than fires, and we want to shift our resources to match these changing needs.
 However, this will not be easy.
 NFRS is one of many services provided by Norfolk County Council which is currently faced with a difficult challenge.
 Significant reductions in funding from central government combined with increasing demand for our services means that as a County Council we have a large funding gap over the next three years.
 The Council has been making cuts, savings and efficiencies since 2011/12.
-In order to make further savings we are "reimagining" our services - completely rethinking what we do and how we do it.
+In order to make further savings we are "re-imagining" our services - fundamentally rethinking what we do and how we do it.

-Councillors and officers have worked together on a strategic review of our fire and rescue service to examine what services we should provide in future and how best to do that.
-We are already one of the cheapest, highest performing fire and rescue services in the country and it is not possible to make further savings without a fundamental redesign.
+Councillors and officers have worked together on a strategic review of our fire and rescue service to examine how the service can best be provided in future.
+We are already one of the cheapest, highest performing fire and rescue services in the country and it is not possible to make further efficiency savings without service redesign.
 After a detailed review of risk-based evidence, we have to make some difficult choices.
-This draft IRMP is proposing a range of options which will allow us to make up to 11% savings or £2.36M.
+This draft IRMP is proposing a range of options detailed in the 'IRMP Draft Options for Change 2016-2020' document, and along with supplementary savings in operational support costs that may be released as a consequence of implementing reductions on frontline emergency response, this will allow us to make up to the required 25% savings in our controllable spend, or £5.36M.
 In making these proposals we have looked at options that have the lowest impact on the outcomes for Norfolk people.